mdbentaleb/Automated-System-Updater/README.md

 - Now you can enjoy the convenience of using the "sysOpt" script as a command `syso` from anywhere in your system!
-- You can choose any command name to run the script, such as '/usr/local/bin/`your command name`' .
+- You can choose any command name to run the script, such as `/usr/local/bin/choose a command name` .

 ![@mdbenaleb_~_Automated-System-Updater](https://github.com/mdbentaleb/Automated-System-Updater/assets/132714803/2a7a8fca-e413-434a-bf92-16d66010f258)